Medindia LOGIN REGISTER

 Given that many of those differences are related to sex hormones, we particularly want to see how the dramatic hormonal change women experience during the menstrual cycle and at menopause may affect the biochemistry of alcoholism, and guide treatment efforts.

-Commenting, Dr Erika Comasco, Associate Professor in Molecular Psychiatry, at Uppsala University, Sweden, said, This research is an important step forward to gender equity in medicine.
+Dr. Erika Comasco, Associate Professor in Molecular Psychiatry at Uppsala University in Sweden, stated that the research represents an important step forward toward achieving gender equity in medicine.
 The findings provide an important first insight into the relationship between sex hormones and alcohol use disorder treatment.

 While sex differences in the way the disorder manifests itself are known, these results suggest that sex hormones may modulate treatment response, potentially supporting sex-specific pharmacological intervention.